 2201.2 Above-ground tanks.
-The maximum amount of fuel oil stored above ground or inside of a building shall be 660 gallons (2498 L).
+The maximum amount of fuel oil or diesel oil stored above ground or inside of a building shall be 660 gallons (2498 L).
 The supply tank shall be supported on rigid noncombustible supports to prevent settling or shifting.

-Exception: The storage of fuel oil, used for space or water heating, above ground or inside buildings in quantities exceeding 660 gallons (2498 L) shall comply with NFPA 31.
+1. The storage of fuel oil, used for space or water heating, above ground or inside buildings in quantities exceeding 660 gallons shall comply with NFPA 31.

 2201.2.1 Tanks within buildings.
 Supply tanks for use inside of buildings shall be of such size and shape to permit installation and removal from dwellings as whole units.
 Supply tanks larger than 10 gallons (38 L) shall be placed not less than 5 feet (1524 mm) from any fire or flame either within or external to any fuel-burning appliance.